-PED 211 Physical Education In Elementary School (3-0)
+PED 211 Physical Education 3 hrs. in Elementary School (3-0)

 Provides instruction on the growth and development of elementary school children and the planning and organizing of elementary physical education programs.

 PED 212 Personal Training II: 2 hrs.
 Fitness Assessment Procedures (1-2)